 3) Don't be too proud to reach out for help.

 And by help, I mean your friends/family/coach/teammates, but also, professional help.
 These people all really want to get you better.
 Let them.

 4) Focus on what you CAN do.

 In the spring of 2014 I tore my labrum in one of my hips.
 I was signed up to race Ironman Texas that May and when the race rolled around and I wasn't there, I was definitely guilty of focusing only on what I could NOT do.
 I so desperately wanted to be in The Woodlands racing, that I really struggled to focus on anything else.
 Bad news bears.
 And just this winter, I had a stress fracture in my sacrum.
-Which means I didn’t get to go to QT2 pro training camp in FL and was instead stuck at home to get through the New England snow and cold.
+Which means I didn’t get to go to a training camp, couldn't run, and was instead stuck at home to get through the New England snow and cold.
 I couldn’t even look at social media during that time!
 When you're injured there are plenty of things you can't do, sure, but there are also a lot of things you can do.

 In my case with the torn labrum, I couldn't bike or run but I sure could do a ton of all pull, one-legged, open turn swimming!
 And so I did that with all my heart.
 What else?
 Get tons of sleep to help with healing (you will have the time, after all!), rehab with a passion (time to strengthen all those weaknesses!), focus on your nutrition, read, go to the movies, plot your comeback.
 There are plenty of variables you can control, so control those and let the other stuff go.